dv-net/dv-woocommerce-demo/readme.md

-#  WooCommerce DV.net Gateway 🛒
+#  WooCommerce DV.net Gateway Demo 🛒

-This repository contains a WordPress plugin that integrates the [DV.net](https://dv.net) payment gateway with WooCommerce.
-It serves as a demonstration of how to use the [`dv-net/dv-net-php-client`](https://github.com/dv-net/dv-net-php-client) library in a real-world application. 🚀
+This repository contains a **demonstration project** for a WordPress plugin that integrates the [DV.net](https://dv.net) payment gateway with WooCommerce.
+It serves as an example of how to use the [`dv-net/dv-net-php-client`](https://github.com/dv-net/dv-net-php-client) library in a real-world application. 🚀

 ## How It Works ⚙️

-The plugin integrates with WooCommerce to add **DV.net** as a payment option on the checkout page.
+The plugin demonstrated here integrates with WooCommerce to add **DV.net** as a payment option on the checkout page.
 When a customer selects this payment method, they are redirected to a secure payment page hosted by DV.net to complete their purchase. 💳

 The plugin also exposes a webhook endpoint to receive notifications from DV.net about the payment status.
 When a payment is successfully confirmed, the plugin updates the corresponding order in WooCommerce. ✅

-## Installation 🛠️
+## Getting the Demo Running 🛠️

 ### Prerequisites